-- a) Homestay Sungai Sireh is a well-established homestay in the State of Selangor.
-It is located adjacent to the western site of NSPSF and could provide one of the entry points for eco-tourism activities along the main canals as well as along the Sungai Tengi.
-SSFD could work closely with the Homestay to promote eco-tourism packages for NSPSF.
-Activities that can be carried out under the tourism packages include recreational fishing, bird watching, boating and forest walks etc. - b) Hornbill Conservation Area.
-A hornbill watch tower had been established by PERHILITAN at Compartment 31, SKFR for research purposes.
-It could become the hotspot for birdwatchers if it is promoted properly.
-This could be a win-win situation if SSFD could work with PERHILITAN to combine research and eco-tourism activities. - c) Another entry point for the proposed eco-tourism zone is at Sungai Dusun.
-Apart from visiting the Sungai Dusun Wildlife Centre, boating, recreational fishing and bird watching could become the main activities in this area.
-SSFD and PERHILITAN and local tour promoters can work together in promoting the eco-tourism here.
+- a) Homestay Sungai Sireh is a well established homestay in the State of Selangor.
+It is located adjacent to the western site of NSPSF and could provide one of the entry points for ecotourism activities along the main canals as well as along the Sungai Tengi.
+SSFD could work closely with the Homestay to promote eco-torism packages for NSPSF.
+Activities that can be carried out under the tourism packages includes recreational fishing, birdwatching, boating and forest walk etc. - b) Hornbill Conservation Area.
+A hornbill watch tower had been established by Perhilitan at Compartment 31, SKFR for research purposes.
+It could become the hotspot for birdwatches if it is promoted properly.
+This could be a win-win situation if SSFD could work with Perhilitan to combine research and eco-tourism activities. - c) Another entry point for the proposed eco-tourism zone is at Sungai Dusun.
+Apart from visiting the Sungai Dusun Wildlife Centre, boating, recreational fishing and birdwatching could become the main activities in this area.
+SSFD and Perhilitan and local tour promoter can work together in promoting the eco-tourism here.

 For research and education, it is recommended that SSFD continue to work with research institution such as Forest Research Institute Malaysia (FRIM) as FRIM had a long term research plot at compartment 127, SKFR.
-SSFD may also invite other higher learning institution such as local universities to conduct various researches in the proposed zones to enhance the knowledge of the PSF and NSPSF.
-A small research camp is proposed at compartment 129 SKFR.
-This is the site of permanent plots maintained by FRIM.
-It is also accessed by a former logging road and can act as a base for research in the centre of SKFR and northern RMFR.
+SSFD may also invite other higher learning institution such as local university to conduct various researches in the proposed zones to enhance the knowledge of the PSF and NSPSF.